 The State Opera house in Prague, Czech Republic, is a 132-year-old building that holds a special place in the city’s history.
-From the summer of 2017 to the end of 2019, the building went through a complete renovation, including all HVAC installations, electrical wiring, interior fittings and exterior façade.
+From the summer of 2017 to the end of 2019, the building went through a complete renovation, including all HVAC installations, electrical wiring, interior fittings, and exterior façade.
 IMI Hydronic completed its part of the refurbishment in December 2019.

 The Hydronic Challenge

-Despite the building’s age, during the renovation the HVAC system was digitally documented in 3D software for implementation into BIM.
-Firstly the building’s large and complex pipe network allowed to use only limited number of differential pressure controllers.
+Despite the building’s age, during the renovation, the HVAC system was digitally documented in 3D software for implementation into BIM.
+Firstly the building’s large and complex pipe network allowed to use only a limited number of differential pressure controllers.
 Secondly, all thermostatic valves are controlled by actuators and must be protected against overflow.
 This posed a pivotal challenge to the project’s renovation and, ultimately, for effective hydronic balancing.

-Based on the requirements and challenges of the project, it was decided that the best way to approach the renovation of this complicated system was to use a pioneering automatic balancing technology, called Automatic Flow Control, AFC.
+Based on the requirements and challenges of the project, it was decided that the best way to approach the renovation of this complex system was to use a pioneering automatic balancing technology, called Automatic Flow Control, AFC.

 The AFC technology integrated into our Eclipse thermostatic valves enables you to automatically set the desired flow of the terminal unit directly at the valve.
 Once the flow is set, it will not be exceeded, no matter how many valves are closed or open.
 The valve controls the flow rate independently from differential pressure.
 Eclipse valves can work properly with differential pressure up to 60 kPa that helped to split system by less number of differential pressure controllers.
 Due to the simplicity provided in terms of balancing and adjusting, it also enables a significant reduction in commissioning time.